 We want our kids to be well rounded.
 It is great to see your child discover something and run with it.
-Whether it is playing sports or drawing or learning an instrument we want to see our children try something new.
+Whether it is playing sports or drawing or learning an instrument with the aid of sites such as Fiddlers Guide, we want to see our children try something new.

 Recently on The Life of Dad Show podcast my co-host, Jon Finkel and I spoke with Sidd Khosla about getting your kids to try playing an instrument.
 Sidd is an award-winning film and television composer, and singer/songwriter/producer of the critically acclaimed band, Goldspot.
 He is known for the fantastic work he does on the NBC hit series, This Is Us.